varunsiddaraju/mixed-reality/mixed-reality-docs/mrlearning-asa-ch4.md

 ## Objectives

-* Learn how to build your project to Android device using Unity's AR Foundation and ARCore XR Plugin.
+* Learn how to build your project to Android device using Unity AR Foundation and ARCore XR Plugin.
-* Learn how to build your project to an iOS device using Unity's AR Foundation and ARKit XR Plugin.
+* Learn how to build your project to an iOS device using Unity AR Foundation and ARKit XR Plugin.

 [!NOTE] To complete this tutorial, make sure you have completed Azure Spatial Anchors Tutorials -> [Getting started with Azure Spatial Anchors](mrlearning-asa-ch1.md).